Showing posts sorted by relevance for query Collaboration. Sort by date Show all posts

 Oh no, not another disk?

-Following on from last year's success, Collaboration #2 has just been released.
-The STatariART gang have been very busy and created even more funky pixel art - by many different people who kindly submitted their Degas dabbles.
-Heck, you will even see a few images from yours truly - brace yourself and don't get your hopes up :o)
+Following on from last year's success, Collaboration #2 has been released.
+The STatariART gang have been busy and created more funky pixel art - by many different people who kindly submitted their Degas dabbles.
+You will even see a few images from yours truly.
+Brace yourself for that horror; don't get your hopes up :o)

 A lot of hard work went into this production and it's always fantastic to see so many people coming together like this.
 People, like us, aren't often associated with the "scene" so let's hope we see many more disks.
 Any ideas?
 Contributions?
 Get in touch.
 Until then, Clickety-Click and download Collaboration #2 via Demozoo.

+I hope you enjoy this show?
 Let me know what you guys think in the comments below...
-Enjoy!!

 - SAMPLE IMAGES -